uwplse/oeuf/README.md

 Any files you open in emacs from the `compcert` subdirectory should now work.

-## Oeuf Workflow
+## Œuf Workflow

-* Write a Gallina program
+* Write a Gallina program `foo`
-* Use the reflection tactics of `SourceLang.v` to construct a deeply embedded representation of this program.
+* Use the reflection tactics of `SourceLang.v` to construct a deeply embedded representation of this program `foo_reflect`.
 (Currently the reflection only works if the program is first fully inlined (delta reduced).)
 * Check that the reflection is correct by proving it denotes to the original program with `reflexivity`.
-* Compute the serialization of the program by doing `Eval compute (Pretty.expr.print prog).` after `Require`ing `Pretty`.
+* Extract the reflection by importing the plugin and the pretty printer and running `Eval compute Then Write To File "foo.oeuf" (Pretty.expr.print foo_reflect).`
-* Copy and paste the serialized program to a file `foo.oeuf`
 * Ensure that there is a shim template for foo at `shim_templates/foo_shim.c`
 * Run `./occ.sh foo` to compile foo with its shim.
 * The resulting executable is placed in `./a.out` and is ready to run!